 Who knew eating vegetables could be this tasty?
-Sneak in some extra veggies with this zucchini bread recipe for the most tender and moist zucchini bread you’ll ever eat!
+Sneak in some extra veggies with this zucchini bread recipe!
 Made with 2 full cups of zucchini and crushed pineapple for an extra tang, you’ll love this easy zucchini bread recipe!

 Basics month continues on with a recipe that should be a staple in any home: classic zucchini bread.
 It’s moist, flavorful, packed full of veggies and comes together in a pinch for a delicious treat for breakfast, as a housewarming gift, or to mail to a friend!
 We’ve perfected this moist zucchini bread recipe for the perfect silky crumb, and we think you’re going to like it.